 You can share your interests and who you are outside of the classroom in the activities section.
 You can share information about things like work, hobbies, clubs, and community engagement.
+And don't forget, family responsibilities can be important to share as well.
 This is the place to show colleges what makes you unique!

 You may self-report scores for any standardized tests in the Testing section.
 Every college has different testing requirements.
 Some colleges will always need your test scores.
 Other colleges may be flexible or have a test optional policy.
 Be sure to check the Testing policy of the colleges on your list.

 Many colleges collect this information in the Family section for demographic purposes.
 We will ask for your parents occupation, employment status, and education level.
 If applicable, we will also ask which college(s) they attended and how many degrees they have earned.